-10.11.2 Separation Devices
+10.9.2 Separation Devices

-Placing two lane two-way operations (traffic) (TLTWO) on one roadway of a normally divided highway should be a last resort (see MUTCD) and should be done with special care.
+Placing two-lane two-way operations (traffic) (TLTWO) on one roadway of a normally divided highway should be a last resort (see MUTCD) and should be done with special care.

-When traffic control must be maintained on one roadway of a normally divided highway, opposing traffic shall be separated either with portable barrier wall or Temporary Traffic Separators (see the Design Standards, Index 614).
+When traffic control must be maintained on one roadway of a normally divided highway, opposing traffic shall be separated either with portable barrier wall or Temporary Traffic Separators (see the Design Standards, Index 600).
 The use of striping, raised pavement markers, and complementary signing, either alone or in combination is not considered acceptable for separation purposes.

-10.11.3 Channelizing Device Alternates
+10.9.3 Channelizing Device Alternates

 It is intended that cones, Type I and II barricades, vertical panels, drums and tubular markers be considered as alternative channelizing devices to be used at the contractor's option.
-The only exceptions to this are that tubular markers are not allowed at night and the use of cones at night is restricted.
-(See the Design Standards, Index 600 & 614).
+The only exceptions to this are that tubular markers are not allowed at night and the use of cones shall comply with the notes shown on Design Standards, Index 600.
 The designer should not further restrict the options of channelizing devices.

-10.12 Pavement Markings
+10.10 Pavement Markings

-10.12.1 Removing Pavement Markings
+10.10.1 Removing Pavement Markings